project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

 quit
 ```

--   copy the application and `commands_script` in the same folder that JLink
-    executable is placed.
+- copy the application and `commands_script` in the same folder that JLink executable is placed.
 Execute:

 ```bash
 $  jlink -device K32W1480 -if SWD -speed 4000 -autoconnect 1 -CommanderScript commands_script
 ```

+<a name="debugging"></a>

 ## Debugging

 One option for debugging would be to use MCUXpresso IDE.

--   Drag-and-drop the zip file containing the NXP SDK in the "Installed SDKs"
+- Drag-and-drop the zip file containing the NXP SDK in the "Installed SDKs" tab:
-    tab:

 ![Installed SDKs](../../../../platform/nxp/k32w/k32w1/doc/images/installed_sdks.jpg)

 - Import any demo application from the installed SDK:

 ```
 Import SDK example(s).. -> choose a demo app (demo_apps -> hello_world) -> Finish